A tagline is a bit like a puppy – you buy one for life, writes Sue Parker. Here’s why they’re magic for soloists.

 To clarify as many confuse the two, there is a difference between a slogan and a tagline.
 Slogans are used for specific campaigns or products.
 Whereas a tagline is the consistent business brand message.
 For example, my tagline is ‘DAREing businesses to survive’ and ‘Refresh LinkedIn for Success’ is a slogan for a product.

-The 10 key benefits of a tagline
+The 10 key benefits

 - Professional perception